Peppermint (entertainer)

-Peppermint, or Miss Peppermint (born 1979), is an American actress, singer, songwriter, television personality, drag queen, and activist.
+Peppermint, or Miss Peppermint (born January 31, 1980), is an American actress, singer, songwriter, television personality, drag queen, and activist.
 She is best known from the nightlife scene and, in 2017, as the runner-up on the ninth season of RuPaul's Drag Race.
 In 2018, Peppermint made her debut in The Go-Go's-inspired musical Head Over Heels as Pythio, becoming Broadway's first out trans woman to originate a lead role.

 As a recording artist, she has released two studio albums, Hardcore Glamour, released in 2009, and Black Pepper, released in 2017, as well as five EPs, including A Girl Like Me: Letters to My Lovers, which was released in 2020.
+In December 2023, she was announced as a part of the cast of the second season of The Traitors.

 Early life

 Peppermint was raised in Hershey, Pennsylvania, and Wilmington, Delaware.
 She felt her gender non-conformity was policed, so she tried to fit in with others' expectations.
 She transitioned after moving to New York City and came out in 2012, before she appeared on RuPaul's Drag Race.
 While a contestant on Drag Race, Peppermint revealed that when she had been a high-school cheerleader, she had been beaten up by a male member of her high school's basketball team.